eniac/Flightplan/Wharf/splits/ALV_Complete/README.md

 ```

 Experiment can be tweaked by modifying the rules for the following tables in the topology file: dropper, check_run_Complete_ingress, check_run_Complete_egress
+Dropping can interfere randomly with the mcd test -- disabling dropping gives more stable results.